 States also publish government documents on non-legal topics of interest, including reports, statistical surveys, and handbooks.
 State documents in the Duke Libraries' collection are included in the online catalog.
 Duke Law’s "Miscellaneous Documents" collection (Level 1, shelved after the federal Documents) includes a number of state publications.

 Many states also provide their government documents in full text on their official web sites.
-Visit USA.gov: State and Territorial Governments for direct links to state home pages.
+Visit USA.gov: State Governments for direct links to state and territory home pages.

 III.
 International Documents

 International governmental organizations, such as the United Nations and the European Union, also publish many reports and documents.
 The Goodson Law Library and Perkins/Bostock Library receive many of these publications, which can generally be found in a search of the online catalog.